Sarah-Cameron/cnvfinder/README.md

 ## Introduction

 **cnvfinder** is a bioinformatics pipeline for detecting copy number variants (CNVs) in bacterial genomes from short-read sequencing data.
 This has been written in Nextflow using the nf-core template.
-Given paired reads and a matching genome assembly for each sample, the pipeline:
+From a csv of SRA accession IDs and matching  BioSample IDs, the pipeline:

 1. **Download reads and runs QC** – by default, downloads reads from SRA/ENA (via [iSeq](https://github.com/BioOmics/iSeq)) and assemblies from [AllTheBacteria](https://www.allthebacteria.org), trims reads with [fastp](https://github.com/opengene/fastp), runs [FastQC](https://github.com/s-andrews/fastqc) and collates these into a [MultiQC](https://github.com/multiqc/multiqc) report.
 3. **Builds a reference configuration** – generates a GC file and a [CNVpytor](https://github.com/abyzovlab/CNVpytor)-compatible configuration file for each assembly